 - For a presidential primary, there are 5 days of early voting, beginning on the 6th day before Election Day.

 - For all general elections, which are held in November, there are 9 days of early voting, beginning on the 10th day before Election Day.

 - The Early Voting period ends the Sunday immediately preceding Election Day for all election types.

 The number of Early Voting Sites in a County depends on the number of registered voters in the County.
 Sussex County voters will have a choice of three Early Voting Sites:

 - Cochran House Professional Bldg, Newton (parking on Trinity St)

 - Sussex-Wantage Branch Library, Wantage

-- Louise Childs Branch Library, Hopatcong
+- Louise Childs Branch Library, Stanhope

 NOTE TO VOTERS WHO RECEIVE MAIL-IN BALLOTS!
 Voters who already requested a mail-in ballot, or who are on a list to automatically receive mail-in ballots for all future elections, are not eligible to vote on a voting machine.
-If you are currently on the County’s permanent Vote-By-Mail list, you must first opt off that list if you want to vote in person on a voting machine.
-Complete and return an Opt-Off form.
+If you are currently on the County’s permanent Vote-By-Mail list, you must first opt off that list if you want to vote in person on a voting machine; complete and return an Opt-Off form.